axibase/atsd/rule-engine/functions-table.md

 The key names are created by concatenating the current field name with field names of its parents using `.` as a separator and `[i]` as an index suffix for array elements.

-The function attempts to shorten key names by removing common prefix where appropriate.
+The function attempts to shorten key names by removing a common prefix where appropriate.

 Examples:

-* common prefix is discarded
+* Common prefix `data.` is discarded:

 ```javascript
 {